zemit-cms/core/SECURITY.md

     * Potential impact and severity
     * Environment (OS, PHP version, configuration)

-If you prefer a private disclosure channel, you may also email the maintainers directly at: `contact@zemit.com` (PGP key coming soon).

-We aim to respond to all reports within **48 hours**, triage issues within **5 business days**, and provide patches or mitigations as soon as possible.
+We aim to respond to all reports and provide patches or mitigations as soon as possible.

 ---

 ## Security Practices

-Zemit Core follows a defense-in-depth philosophy with a focus on:
+Phalcon Kit Core follows a defense-in-depth philosophy with a focus on:

 * **Static Analysis & Code Quality:** Enforced via PHPStan, Psalm, and Qodana CI checks for type safety and secure patterns.
 * **Automated Testing:** PHPUnit test suites with code coverage integrated into CI/CD pipelines.